Web-Twins/core/README.md

 The framework will give what to you
 -----------------------------------

-* MVC: A MVC platform  for front-end and back-end engineers.
+* MVC: A MVC framework  for front-end and back-end engineers.
 * Modularization: Modularize the website pages.
 * Support Nodejs and PHP.
 You can use Nodejs or PHP to build a MVC website, also you can use both of them if you want.
 * Shorten the time of program integration.